microcosm/ofxKinectV2-OSC/README.md

 ------------
 - On your Windows machine, download and run [KinectV2-OSC.exe](https://github.com/microcosm/KinectV2-OSC/releases/download/v0.1.0/KinectV2-OSC.zip) (based on [this repo](https://github.com/microcosm/KinectV2-OSC))
 - Edit the file `ip.txt` to specify the IP addresses you want to broadcast to (or ignore this step if you are broadcasting back to the same machine on `127.0.0.1` which is the default)
-- This little WPF app broadcasts the Kinect's skeletal data across the network
+- That will broadcast the Kinect's skeletal data across the network from Windows
-- On your Mac, clone and run ofxKinectV2-OSC (this repo)
+- Over on your Mac, clone and run ofxKinectV2-OSC (this repo)
 - Once you fire up the example, you should see a skeleton that looks a bit like you!

 Screenshots